pytorch/ao/torchao/quantization/README.md

 Note that the workaround is also required for `torch.compile` with `freezing` (`torch._inductor.config.freezing=True`) until https://github.com/pytorch/pytorch/pull/136265 is fixed.

-## Other Available Quantization Techniques
+## [Prototype Features] Other Available Quantization Techniques

+Note: APIs in this section are prototype and subject to change.

 ### KV Cache Quantization
 We've added kv cache quantization and other features in order to enable long context length (and necessarily memory efficient) inference.